Manage Google Apps from an Android device

-Super administrators of a Google for Work account can perform essential administrative tasks from their Android smartphone or tablet by using the Google Admin Android app.
-The app lets you:
+If you’re a super administrator of a Google Apps for Work account, you can perform essential administrative tasks from your Android mobile device with the Google Admin app.

-- Review account activities in the audit log, and filter events by event type, administrator, or date range
+- Review account activities—Filter audit log events by type, administrator, or date range.

 - Enable API access for your organization.
-The app leverages the APIs and does not work in organizations without API access.
+The app uses APIs and does not work without API access.

-- Log in to the app as a super administrator.
-Only super administrators can use the app at this time.
-The app supports multiple accounts and you may need to add an account.
+- Sign in to the app as a super administrator.
+The app supports multiple accounts so you may need to add an account.
 To add another account

 - Open the Settings app for your device, find the Accounts section.